 - 3. This Statement provides guidance on the key principles of the application of data analytics in the audit of financial statements, comprising the considerations prior to the use of data analytics, preparing data for use, relevance and reliability of data, use of data analytics, evaluation of results and other relevant considerations. - 4.
 This Statement is intended to guide auditors in the application of data analytics in the performance of financial statement audits, providing practical examples on how data analytics may be effectively used in different phases of the audit in accordance with Singapore Standards on Auditing ("SSAs"). - 5.
-SSA 2201 sets out the specific responsibilities of the auditor regarding quality control procedures for an audit of financial statements.
-Certain elements regarding the use of data analytics may need to be addressed by an audit firm's quality control procedures such as considering the competency and capabilities of the engagement team members and the use of appropriate tools and software.
+SSA 220 (Revised)1 sets out the specific responsibilities of the auditor regarding quality management procedures for an audit of financial statements.
+Certain elements regarding the use of data analytics may need to be addressed by an audit firm's quality management procedures such as considering the competency and capabilities of the engagement team members and the use of appropriate tools and software.
 While the Statement has included some guidance on the considerations at the firm level, the impact of these considerations on the application of data analytics in the audit of financial statements are beyond the scope of this Statement. - 6.
 The capture, storage and processing of entity data presents audit firms with challenges in relation to data security and data protection.
-Firms shall establish policies and procedures designed to ensure that they comply with applicable legal and regulatory requirements relating to the confidentiality of information received in the course of the engagement, in accordance with SSQC 1.
+Firms shall establish policies and procedures designed to ensure that they comply with applicable legal and regulatory requirements relating to the confidentiality of information received in the course of the engagement, in accordance with SSQM 12.
 The discussion of these matters is beyond the scope of this Statement. - 7.
 The discussion of the use of data analytics in performing tests of controls is beyond the scope of this Statement.

-&lt;sup>1 SSA 220, Quality Control for an Audit of Financial Statements
+1 SSA 220, Quality Management for an Audit of Financial Statements

-&lt;sup>2 SSQC 1, Quality Control for Firms that Perform Audits and Reviews of Financial Statements, and Other Assurance and Related Services Engagements
+2 SSQM 1, Quality Management for Firms that Perform Audits or Reviews of Financial Statements, or Other Assurance or Related Services Engagements